mounan/dogs-vs-cats/README.md

 Dog and cat images from google
 ## /dog_vs_cat_data
 x_train y_train x_test y_test pickel files from https://www.kaggle.com
-(the dir is too big to upload so I uploaded zip files)
+(the dir is too big to upload so I didn't)